-General Antiope puts Diana through rigorous training, and yet even though she trains her harder than any of the others, whenever Diana falters or falls, the response is “Your stronger than that, Diana.”
-Spoken with no judgement, no emotion, it’s just a fact, “You’re stronger than that, Diana.
+General Antiope puts Diana through rigorous training, and yet even though she trains her harder than any of the others, whenever Diana falters or falls, the response is “You’re stronger than that, Diana.”
+Spoken with no judgment, no emotion, it’s just a fact, “You’re stronger than that, Diana.
 You have greater powers than you know.”

 Leadership Lesson 2: Have a coach that doesn’t let you get away with less than your potential!

 Get a coach!
 And get the right coach who sees all of your potential.
 This doesn’t mean they are better than you, it means they will bring out the best in you.
 General Antiope saw the potential in Diana to be better than she was, and she also knew that Diana would not be prepared for her destiny without the right training.
 Having a coach doesn’t mean you know less, or will be less, it means you are in training to realize your full potential!

 “What I do is not up to you.“

 Diana enters a world that is unknown to her.
 A world where women are second-class citizens.
 She isn’t allowed in the war room where the men are strategizing how to proceed.
 Diana is respectful of the world and culture but never gives up on her mission or her own moral code.
 She doesn’t get bogged down by, “That’s the way we’ve always done it” or other implied rules.
 Diana isn’t less of anything when she is not in her battle armor.

 Leadership Lesson 3: Be respectfully disruptive.

 Steve Trevor: This is no man’s land, Diana!
 It means no man can cross it, alright?
 This battalion has been here for nearly a year and they’ve barely gained an inch.
 All right?
 Because on the other side there are a bunch of Germans pointing machine guns at every square inch of this place.
 This is not something you can cross.
 It’s not possible.

 Diana Prince: So… what?
 So we do nothing?